How to build a website from scratch (in 9 easy steps)

 5. Choose your web host

-When building a website from scratch, you may also need to choose where your page will be hosted – the place where all the files that make your website will be stored.
+When building a website from scratch, you may also need to choose where your page will be hosted – where all the files that make your website will be stored.
+Nowadays, you don’t have to run your own server; instead, you can rely on a hosting provider.
+Self-hosted platforms like WordPress require you to select a hosting provider.

 Choosing the right web hosting provider is important for a few reasons: